Aphthous stomatitis: Immunity

 At least 40% of people with aphthous stomatitis have a positive family history, suggesting that some people are genetically predisposed to developing oral ulceration.
 HLA-B12, HLA-B51, HLA-Cw7, HLA-A2, HLA-A11, and HLA-DR2 are examples of human leukocyte antigen types associated with aphthous stomatitis.
 However, these HLA types are inconsistently associated with the condition, and also vary according to ethnicity.
 People who have a positive family history of aphthous stomatitis tend to develop a more severe form of the condition, and at an earlier age than is typical.

 Stress has effects on the immune system, which may explain why some cases directly correlate with stress.
 It is often stated that in studies of students with the condition, ulceration is exacerbated during examination periods and lessened during periods of vacation.
-Alternatively, it has been suggested that oral parafunctional activities such as lip or cheek chewing become more pronounced during periods of stress, and hence the mucosa is subjected to more minor trauma.
+Alternatively, it has been suggested that oral parafunctional activities such as lip or cheek chewing become more pronounced during periods of stress.
+Hence, the mucosa is subjected to less trauma.

-Aphthous-like ulceration also occurs in conditions involving systemic immuno-dysregulation, e.g. cyclic neutropenia and human immunodeficiency virus infection.
+Aphthous-like ulceration also occurs in conditions involving systemic immuno-dysregulation, e.g., cyclic neutropenia and human immunodeficiency virus infection.
 In cyclic neutropenia, more severe oral ulceration occurs during periods of severe immuno-dysregulation, and resolution of the underlying neutropenia is associated with healing of the ulcers.
 The relative increase in percentage of CD8+ T cells, caused by a reduction in numbers of CD4+ T cells may be implicated in RAS-type ulceration in HIV infection.